hiejulia/flight-booking/README.md

     + Using docker- compose, run : `docker-compose -f docker-compose.yml up`
     + To see the running containers `docker ps`

++ Jenkins
+    + Continuous deploy using Jenkins Pipeline
+        + Create docker image to have CD
+            + Image contains : build project, create docker images, deploy on AWS using ECS container
+            + Using Jenkinsfile - config Job on Jenkins using Pipeline plugin and paste the content of Jenkins file in the Pipeline script box

++ Deploy on AWS
+    + Create credentials on AWS
+    + Create cluster on AWS
+    + Build deploy container
+    + Access Jenkins panel
+    + Create a pipeline job
+    + Run the job

++ Scaling
+    + NGINX will be configured for browser caching of the static content and load balancer - scale App Gateway and update manually the ports in default.conf - upstream config section

 ### Project architecture
 + Flight service
     + Database : MongoDB